-(A) All requests for continuances or advancements shall be in writing and shall be submitted to the Judge or Magistrate to whom the case is assigned at the earliest possible time, at least fourteen (14) working days prior to the date of a jury trial, seven (7) days prior to other hearings.

-(B) All requests for continuances shall contain the following information:

-- 1. The date on which the need for continuance arose, - 2.
+- (A) All requests for continuances or advancements shall be in writing and shall be submitted to the Judge or Magistrate to whom the case is assigned at the earliest possible time, at least fourteen (14) working days prior to the date of a jury trial, seven (7) days prior to other hearings. - (B) All requests for continuances shall contain the following information: - 1.
+The date on which the need for continuance arose, - 2.
 The reasons(s) for requesting the continuance, - 3.
 The date on which all other attorneys of record, unrepresented parties and guardians ad litem were contacted, and whether these attorneys, unrepresented parties and guardians ad litem agree on the need for a continuance, and - 4.
-The earliest date that all parties will be ready to proceed. - (C) The party requesting a continuance shall: - 1.
-Contact the Clerk to obtain three available dates for the continued hearing; - 2.
-Contact all opposing parties and/ or counsel, and guardians ad litem to confirm availability;

-3. Contact the clerk to advise of the new date and shall submit an agreed entry with a new date and time.

-(D) If an agreed entry is submitted, it must be approved by the Court.
-Absent said approval, the hearing shall proceed as originally scheduled and all counsel and parties are required to attend.

-(E) If no agreed entry is submitted and approved by the Court, the hearing shall proceed as originally scheduled; all counsel and parties are required to attend.

-(F) No case will be continued on the day of the trial or hearing except for good cause shown, which cause was not known to the party or counsel prior to the date of trial or hearing, and provided that the party and/or counsel have used due diligence to be ready for trial and have notified or made diligent efforts to notify the opposing counsel or party as soon as they became aware of the necessity to request a continuance.
+The earliest date that all parties will be ready to proceed. - (C) If no agreed entry is submitted and/or approved by the Court, the hearing shall proceed as originally scheduled; all counsel and parties are required to attend. - (D) No case will be continued on the day of the trial or hearing except for good cause shown, which cause was not known to the party or counsel prior to the date of trial or hearing, and provided that the party and/or counsel have used due diligence to be ready for trial and have notified or made diligent efforts to notify the opposing counsel or party as soon as they became aware of the necessity to request a continuance.
 This rule may not be waived by consent of counsel.
+The Court may, sua sponte, continue any hearing at any time.